cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   - DeserializeElement: Implemented as specified in {{!RFC8032, Section 5.1.3}}.
     Additionally, this function validates that the resulting element is not the group identity element and is in the prime-order subgroup.
-The latter check can be implemented by multiplying the resulting point by the curve order and checking that the result is the identity element.
+The latter check can be implemented by multiplying the resulting point by the order of the group and checking that the result is the identity element.
   - SerializeScalar: Implemented by outputting the little-endian 32-byte encoding of the Scalar value.